bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 This project is the next step.
 Instead of merely generating random ROMs in a GPU and checking results in an emulator, we build a massively parallel framework to generate billions of ROMs and test them all with emulation.
 Like the Finite Atari Machine project, I found interesting visual output and 'protogames' that respond to user input.
 The parallel emulation framework makes this vastly more interesting; with this technique I was also able to find interesting random programs with applications.

 This is the computer science equivalent of the [Miller-Urey experiment](https://en.wikipedia.org/wiki/Miller%E2%80%93Urey_experiment).
 This was an experiment in chemical synthesis by simulating the primordial Earth in a test tube.
 Add water, methane, ammonia, hydrogen, heat and electric sparks and you'll eventually get amino acids, the building blocks of life.
 I'm doing this with computer code.
 If you have a computer run random data as code, eventually you'll get algorithms that do something.

+### Comparison to Related Works

+The Babelscope is not without historical precedent.

+The closest thing to Babelscope is [stoke](https://github.com/StanfordPL/stoke) from the Stanford Programming Languages Group.
+This uses random search to explore program transformations, but not a program _space_.
+It's a bounded search, looking for novel or interesting permutations of interesting algorithms, but it's not really for discovering algorithms _in_ random data.
+Although, I'm using Babelscope to find sorting algorithms, so the comparison between it an Stoke is really six of one, half a dozen of the other.

+A forerunner to stoke is the [Superoptimizer](https://dl.acm.org/doi/pdf/10.1145/36177.36194).
+This ancient CS paper -- nearly half as old as what I expect the audience of this post to be -- used random perturbations to find the shortest program that would compute a given function.
+This is somewhat like what I'm doing, except the Babelscope looks at a huge search space to find _any_ program that does _something_.

+In literature, there are a few analogs to what I'm doing here.
+[Borges' _The Library of Babel_](https://en.wikipedia.org/wiki/The_Library_of_Babel) is the most obvious and where this project steals its name.
+It's a short story, just go read it now, but the basic premise is that the universe is a library filled with random books.
+There's a cult searching for the library index, and another cult destroying books that don't make sense.
+Just go read it.

+There's also Victor Pelevin's _iPhuck 10_, Russian fiction that [cannot be easily translated into English](https://rustrans.exeter.ac.uk/2020/10/23/translating-the-uncanny-valley-victor-pelevins-iphuck-10/) because the main character is an LLM trained on the entire corpus of Russian literature.
+[The summaries and commentary](https://r0l.livejournal.com/921339.html) around this work talk about "Random Code Programming", exactly what I'm doing here. _iPhuck 10_ uses quantum computers but the idea is the same -- look at the space of random programs and see what pops out.
+I'd like to mention that I have not read _iPhuck 10_ because I can't; I don't speak Russian and I'm certainly not well-versed in Russian literature.
+But I like _Star Trek VI_ because it's a Shakespearean space opera and _Wrath of Kahn_ because it was written by Melville, so I'd be interested in a translation.

 ## Technical Background and Reasoning